Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Causal Decision Theory

-We now consider \textbf{the case in which a rational decision maker does not know the causal model} which controls her environment.
-We must add a new axiom to the rationality axioms in order to keep simple our proof: \begin{itemize} \item Choosing within a Causal Decision Problem corresponds to intervening a variable of the true causal model which controls the environment. \end{itemize}
+{ } We now consider \textbf{the case in which a rational decision maker does not know the causal model} which controls her environment.
+We must add \textbf{a new axiom} to the rationality axioms in order to keep simple our proof: \textbf{Choosing within a Causal Decision Problem corresponds to intervening a variable of the true causal model which controls the environment.}

-In Section \ref{causal_vNM_subsection} we saw how a rational decision maker can use a known causal model in order to make a choice.
-Now, since the decision maker does not know the causal model, then she must use \textit{beliefs} about which causal relations hold in her environment, and use them in order to make a choice.
+Using Pearl's result, we saw how a rational decision maker can use a \textit{known} causal model in order to make a choice.
+Now, since the decision maker does not know the causal model, we argue that she must use \textit{beliefs} about which causal relations hold in her environment, and use them in order to make a choice.
 In this case, in which a Causal Graphical Model controls the relation between actions and outcomes, any subjective information about the environment must consider causal structures.
 For this reason, \textbf{we assert that the probability distribution that the decision maker has in mind is in fact a distribution over causal structures}, where the decision maker uses each structure \textit{as if} it were the true one in order to choose the best action within each structure by using Theorem \ref{causal_ut}.
 We assume a finite set of actions and outcomes.